koriroys/pakyow-docs/docs/routing/namespaces.md

     # sending a GET request to '/foo' prints 'foo: default'
     # sending a GET request to '/foo/bar' prints 'foo: bar'
+    #
     # sending a GET request to '/' or '/bar' results in a 404

-A namespace is implemented as a special kind of group (TODO reference), so everything about a group is also true of a namespace.
+A namespace is implemented as a special kind of [group](/routing#groups), so everything about a group is also true of a namespace.
 This means that namespaces can be assigned hooks and given a name.

     ruby:
     namespace :foo, 'foo', before: [:some_hook] do